The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Introduction

 In this paper we are concerned with the asymptotic behaviour at large times of neutral multi-type branching processes in the diffusion limit.
 The diffusion limit of a 1-allele branching process, or equivalently a BGW process, was formulated and solved completely by \citet{feller1951diffusion}.
-The diffusion limit of a multi-type branching process was formulated by \citet{burden2018mutation}, though in general no complete time-dependent solution is known.
-Here, diffusion limit is meant in the sense of the population genetics models of \citet{kimura1964diffusion}, where simultaneous limits are taken in which the continuum time between generations is taken to zero, the effective population size becomes infinite, and the per-generation mutation rate is taken to zero in such a way that mutation events along any lineage become a continuous-time Markov process with with a finite rate matrix $\gamma$.
-An interesting parallel with conventional population genetics models is that, if mutations are switched off, that is, if $r_{ij} = \delta_{ij}$, the expected time for an allele to fix in the diffusion limit of a neutral multi-allele branching model matches that for the corresponding exchangeable Cannings model~\citep{burden2016genetic}.
+The diffusion limit of a multi-type branching process studied in this paper is a particular case of multi-type continuous state branching processes, which are characterised in \citet{li2010measure}, \citet{barczy2015stochastic} and \citet{caballero2017affine}.
+Our specific formulation is easily relatable to population genetics models, and can be found in \citet{burden2018mutation}.
+Here, diffusion limit is meant in the sense of \citet{kimura1964diffusion}, where simultaneous limits are taken in which the continuum time between generations is taken to zero, the effective population size becomes infinite, and the per-generation mutation rate is taken to zero in such a way that mutation events along any lineage become a continuous-time Markov process with a finite rate matrix $\gamma$.

-We begin in Section~\ref{sec:Preliminaries} with the diffusion limit of the $d = 1$ branching process, also known as a Feller diffusion, paying particular attention to the asymptotic stationary limit.
-The quasi-stationary distribution of the surviving population is shown to have an exponential limit law in the subcritical case.
-The quasi-stationary distribution in the critical case is exponential provided the population size is scaled by the continuum time, consistent with the Yaglom limit.
+In Section~\ref{sec:MultitypeBranching} the multi-type branching diffusion for $d$ types is introduced as the limit of a discrete multi-type branching process.
+Because this paper is restricted to neutral mutations, the marginal distribution of the total population size is equivalent to that of a $d = 1$ branching process, also known as a Feller diffusion.
+Section~\ref{sec:1type} is a summary of known results for Feller diffusions which will be needed for subsequent sections, paying particular attention to the asymptotic stationary limit.
+In particular, the quasi-stationary distribution of the surviving population has an exponential limit law in the subcritical case, and in the critical case is exponential provided the population size is scaled by the continuum time, consistent with the Yaglom limit.